 8. Higher Electricity Bills

 This sign of a problem is the one many homeowners notice first.
 An air conditioning unit costs a lot to operate — it’s probably one of your home’s most expensive items.
 If you’re using your air conditioning system as you normally would but seem to be paying more for that normal use, the problem could be the compressor.
 If this component is having to work harder to cool the air in your home, the air conditioning unit itself will run more often and need more electricity to run, which means you’ll receive higher bills.

 Troubleshooting Air Compressor Issues

 In the case of most of the problems we mentioned above, the best thing to do is to call an HVAC professional and have them come look at your unit.
 They’ll be able to diagnose the problem and make the needed repairs.
-Air compressor problems are not easily solved by DIYers.
+Air compressor issues are not easily solved by DIYers.
 In fact, if you’re not careful, you could hurt yourself or make the problem worse.

 That said, you can troubleshoot before a visit from an HVAC professional to determine whether the air conditioning compressor is failing.
 Here’s how.

 1. Play With the Thermostat

 Turn your thermostat as low as it will go.
 Doing so should start the air conditioning unit.
 If it doesn’t, it signals that you have a problem, which may be the compressor.
 If the unit starts but makes some of those strange or loud noises mentioned above, it signals another potential problem.
 If the fan is running but you don’t hear the compressor running, that could be something else entirely.

 2. Investigate Your Circuit Box

 If you’re having a hard time getting the air conditioning unit to start, it may not be a compressor problem.
 You should always check the circuit breaker to make sure it hasn’t accidentally tripped.
 This situation may be the case if you have too many appliances going at the same time — the vacuum cleaner, the oven, the television and the air conditioner, for instance.